Hans Duistermaat: Biography

-Duistermaat attended primary school in Jakarta, at the time capital of the Dutch East Indies, where his family moved after the end of World War II.
+Duistermaat attended primary school in Jakarta, at the time the capital of the Dutch East Indies, where his family moved after the end of World War II.
 In 1957, a few years after the Indonesian independence, they came back to the Netherlands and Duistermaat completed his high school studies in Vlaardingen.

 From 1959 to 1965 he studied mathematics at Utrecht University, and he obtained his PhD degree at the same institution in 1968, with a thesis on the mathematical structures of thermodynamics entitled "Energy and Entropy as Real Morphisms for Addition and Order".
 His original supervisor was the applied mathematician Günther K. Braun, who died one year before the thesis defense, so the official supervision was taken over by geometer Hans Freudenthal.

 After a postdoctoral stay in Lund (1969–70), Duistermaat returned to the Netherlands in 1971 and became in 1972 full professor in Nijmegen.
 In 1974 he returned to Utrecht, where he was offered the chair of Freudenthal.

 In 2004 he was awarded a special academy professorship by the KNAW, allowing him to focus exclusively on research, even after his official retirement in 2007.
 He died in March 2010, due to non-Hodgkin lymphoma and pneumonia.

 He was elected a member of the Royal Netherlands Academy of Arts and Sciences in 1982, and of Academia Europaea in 1993.
 In 2007 he became a Knight of the Order of the Netherlands Lion.

-Apart from being an eminent mathematician, Duistermaat was also a good chess player.
+Apart from being an eminent mathematician, Duistermaat was also a chess player.
 In a simultaneous match of 10 against Anatoly Karpov in 1977, Duistermaat was the only one who did not lose.